kyzinatra/book-of-complaints/readme.md

 npm run dev
 ```

-Server will open in localhost:PORT
+The server will open on localhost:PORT
-You can see port in console (3001 by default)
+You can see the port in the console (default 3001)